 The 2022–23 federal budget commits A$17.9 billion over 10 years to major infrastructure projects, including billions on road and rail projects across the country.
 Total investment in major public infrastructure is expected to exceed A$218 billion between 2021 and 2025.

 Infrastructure Partnerships Australia provides real-time information on our Infrastructure Pipeline.

 Australia’s largest infrastructure projects include the A$16.8 billion WestConnex 33 km traffic motorway in NSW, due for completion in 2023, and Sydney Metro, which is Australia’s biggest public transport project and the nation’s first fully automated metro rail system.
 The Melbourne Metro Tunnel is another major project underway, which will enable an extra half a million passengers to use the train system every week during peak times.

 Australia is focused on improving the safety, efficiency and productivity of fixed infrastructure investment, through the Office of Future Transport Technology and in line with the National Land Transport Technology Action Plan.

-- 86% of Australians live in cities and towns – almost 50% live in Sydney, Melbourne and Brisbane
+- 86% of Australians live in cities and towns – more than 50% live in Sydney, Melbourne and Brisbane

 - Road freight will grow by 25% and rail freight by 8% by 2030